hbussell/flickr-view/steps.md

 # Step six

-At this point we have the core foundation for our backbone application and can start getting into the functional requirements of our photo application.
+At this point we have the core foundation for our backbone application and can start getting into the functional requirements of our application.

-The first requirement is to display a set of photos for a users search, so lets start with the search and creating a search box in our template and connecting an event listener.
-The current app view should be broken up into app and results views, so the results view can display the photo list and app can handle doing the search.
+The first requirement is to display a list of photos based of a user search, so we need a component to display photos, something to handle user search and then some way to connect up the events.
+To add a user search form we can just add the input tags to the `index.html` under the `#photoapp` div so the App view can capture form events.
+Then to display the photo list we should add a new `PhotoListView` which can take a reference to a `PhotoCollection` and render the photo details.
+Then connecting the elements together can be done in the `AppView` by creating the `PhotoListView` and passing in an instance of the `PhotoCollection`.
+That way the `AppView` can update the collection and changes will be automaticaly rendred in the list.

+To add the event listener to the `AppView` we can use the `events` attribute provideded by backbone views which maps selectors to function names.
+In the event handler we can add new `PhotoModel` instances to the collection which will trigger the list to render.

+Confim you can do a seach and the list count increments.